JoaoBatista2312/ROS1-Qt6-bridge/README.md

 ```

 ## Usage
-To run the launch file, ensure your ROS environment is properly set up and execute the following command:
+To run the launch file, ensure your ROS environment is properly set up and compiled, and execute the following command:
 ```
 roslaunch qt6_ros GUI_interface.launch
 ```